core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Forward-Proxies ### {#sec-proxy-forward}

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in Section 5.7.2 and 8.2.2 of {{RFC7252}}.
-For this purpose, the client specifies either the request group URI as a string in the Proxy-URI option or it uses the Proxy-Scheme option with the group URI constructed from the usual Uri-* options.
+For this purpose, the client specifies either the request group URI as a string in the Proxy-URI Option or it uses the Proxy-Scheme Option with the group URI constructed from the usual Uri-* options.
 The forward-proxy then resolves the group URI to a destination CoAP group, multicasts the CoAP request, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach:

 * The CoAP client component that sent a unicast CoAP request to the proxy may be expecting only one (unicast) response, as usual for a CoAP unicast request.
 Instead, it receives multiple (unicast) responses, potentially leading to fault conditions in the component or to discarding any received responses following the first one.
 This issue may occur even if the application calling the CoAP client component is aware that the forward-proxy is going to execute a CoAP group URI request.

 * Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP Proxy, and not from the server that produced the response.
-This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP Option in the response.
+This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.

 * The proxy does not know how many members there are in the CoAP group or how many group members will actually respond.
 Also, the proxy does not know for how long to collect responses before it stops forwarding them to the client.
 A CoAP client that is not using a Proxy might face the same problems in collecting responses to a multicast request.
 However, the client itself would typically have application-specific rules or knowledge on how to handle this situation, while an application-agnostic CoAP Proxy would typically not have this knowledge.
 For example, a CoAP client could monitor incoming responses and use this information to decide how long to continue collecting responses - which is something a proxy cannot do.